m2mt-l/IP_Subnet_Calculator/README.md

 Support both IPv4 adn IPv6.
 There are 4 tabs below.

--   IPv4 subnet
+-   IPV4 SUBNET
--   IPv6 subnet
+-   IPV6 SUBNET
--   IPv4 summary
+-   IPV4 SUMMARY
--   IPv6 summary
+-   IPV6 SUMMARY

 ## Usage

-### IPv4 subnet
+### IPV4 SUBNET

 This tab has the function of IPv4 subnet calculator.
 Input an IPv4 address, select a subnet and press CALCULATE button, then return the following values.